 Oh, it is not.

-We often experience bleeding gums while brushing or flossing our teeth and ignore it as a consequence of hard brushing.
+We often experience bleeding gums while brushing or flossing our teeth and ignoring them due to hard brushing.
 However, bleeding gums should not be ignored at any cost.
-Bleeding gums may indicate that you might be having some major oral health issues.
-Gums bleed due to dental plaque, which is bacteria that gets accumulated on the areas where the brush cannot reach.
-Over time, these infectious bacteria harden and turns inflammatory and cause the tooth to break down.
+Bleeding gums may indicate that you might be having some significant oral health issues.
+Gums bleed due to dental plaque, which is bacteria accumulated on the areas where the brush cannot reach.
+Over time, these infectious bacteria harden and turns inflammatory, and cause the tooth to break down.

 Besides brushing your teeth twice a day, it is always recommended to floss them thoroughly and regularly.